-6.9.8 Contract Guidelines

-- 6.9.8.1 A guideline, which provides a description of the roles and responsibilities of a contract manager during the contract administration stage, shall be documented. - 6.9.8.2 The following is not an exhaustive description of contract administrative activities, and some tasks may not be carried out in the sequence presented, may be done concurrently with other tasks, or may not be necessary in some circumstances. - 6.9.9 Delegating to Contract Administrator - 6.9.9.1 Where appropriate, a contract manager may delegate some contract administration duties to a contract administrator.
+6.9.10 Contract Management Process

+- a.
+The contract manager shall ensure the contractor fulfils its obligations and accepts its liabilities under the contract and must also ensure the contractors are treated fairly and honestly.

+- b.
+Both parties adhering to the agreed terms will result in:

+- a.
+Value for money;

+- b.
+Timeliness;

+- c.
+Cost effectiveness; an

+- d.
+Contract performance.

+6.9.11 Document Retention

-- 6.9.9.2 The contract administrator would usually be required to perform duties related to processes for record keeping and authorising payment and collecting data on the contractor performance. - 6.9.9.3 The contract manager will however remain ultimately responsible for the performance of the contract. - 6.9.10 Contract Management Process - 6.9.10.1 The contract manager shall ensure the contractor fulfils its obligations and accepts its liabilities under the contract and must also ensure the contractors are treated fairly and honestly. - 6.9.10.2 Both parties adhering to the agreed terms will result in: - a.
-Value for money; - b.
-Timeliness; - c.
-Cost effectiveness; and - d.
-Contract performance. - 6.9.11 Document Retention - 6.9.11.1 The need exists to retain documents on a contract file for information and audit purposes, and in order to comply with the requirements of the Records Office. - 6.9.11.2 Proper records regarding all aspects of the contract must accordingly be maintained.
+- a.
+The need exists to retain documents on a contract file for information and audit purposes, and in order to comply with the requirements of the Records Office. - b.
+Proper records regarding all aspects of the contract must accordingly be maintained.